redhat-developer/app-services-cli/docs/commands/rhoas_authtoken.md

 ### Synopsis

-View the token of the current user.
+View the authentication token of the current user that can be used to make general API requests against api.openshift.com APIs.

 This command outputs the token for the user currently logged in.